 The Waxing and Waning of Symptoms

-When someone asks a doctor why tics can be worse on one day than another, or why they may disappear for weeks at a time, they are usually told that this is what tics do: it is characteristic of TS; symptoms wax, and then they wane.
+When someone asks a doctor why tics can be worse on one day than another, or why they may disappear for weeks at a time, they are usually told that this is what tics do: it is characteristic of Tourette syndrome; symptoms wax, and then they wane.
 Unfortunately, this circular reasoning doesn’t answer the question.

-The tics come and they go because something within the body is changing, The tics are symptoms of that change.
+The tics come and they go because something within the body is changing.
+The tics are symptoms of that change.
 How many physicians empower patients to actively try to solve this puzzle, to find the cause of increased tic frequency or severity?
 Or, how many suggest that people try to understand the conditions existing when the tics have subsided—what might have changed that allowed this tic-free or tic-reduced period?
 The answer, of course, is very few.
 Instead, most parents and patients feeling powerless, and they usually accept the condition as a genetic medical problem over which they can have little influence.

 Before we go further, it is important to point out that triggers are not always identified by all people seeking to do so.
-There are presumably different subsets of TS, and in some cases aggravating factors are more readily recognized than in others.
+There are presumably different subsets of Tourette syndrome, and in some cases aggravating factors are more readily recognized than in others.
 Further, numerous triggers may be affecting tics in a particular case, but we just don’t know enough yet to detect them.